-Stuart Forster spends time with a wildlife officer from ORCA — a charity dedicated to studying and protecting whales, dolphins and porpoises — on the DFDS ferry sailing across the North Sea from Amsterdam to Newcastle.
+Stuart Forster reports on observing North Sea wildlife on DFDS’s Newcastle – Amsterdam ferry with a wildlife officer from ORCA, a charity dedicated to studying and protecting whales, dolphins and porpoises.

 Minke whales have been spotted on sailings of the Princess Seaways every day over the past week.
 White-beaked dolphins and harbour porpoises are also commonly seen from DFDS ships crossing the North Sea between the Port of Tyne and Ijmuiden.

 I glean that information from Alex, a wildlife officer from the ORCA, while fellow passengers file into the room we’re in at the front of the ferry.
 He’s due to give a presentation about North Sea wildlife.
 Afterwards we’ll head onto the deck and use binoculars to see what we can spot while heading away from the Dutch coast.

 During 2018, 35,000 people participated in the presentations and wildlife viewing sessions organised by ORCA on DFDS ferries sailing on the Newcastle – Amsterdam route.
 Volunteers from ORCA participate in gathering data about cetaceans — the collective term for whales, dolphins and porpoises — on this and other routes.
 The data is analysed and published as part of annual reports entitled The State of European Cetaceans.